-From a single sprout, the plant will soon turn to a seedling, where the small leaves start to grown.
+The plant will soon turn to a seedling from a single sprout, where the small leaves start to grow.
 It will begin with a leaf blade furrowed or ridged.
-This stage is also very crucial, and a few things should be followed, such as; avoid overwatering and look out for any diseases or molds.
+This stage is also crucial, and a few things should be followed, such as; avoid overwatering and look out for any diseases or molds.
 Overwatering will cause its small roots to drown.
 Just a little sprinkle will do.
 Molds and diseases will kill the plant, so it is better to put it in a clean and dry environment.

 3) Vegetative phase

-The marijuana vegetative stage is the start of real growth; thus, the plant should be transferred to its final and big plant pot where it can grow with enough space and nutrients.
-Indica plant is shorter, while Savita plants are longer, so knowing the two will help you learn more about the growth of your plant.
+The marijuana vegetative stage is the start of real growth; thus, the plant should be transferred to its final and big plant pot to grow with enough space and nutrients.
+Indica plant is shorter, while Savita plants are longer, so knowing the two will help you learn more about your plant’s growth.

 4) Flowering phase

 This phase is the last part of the marijuana growing process.
 Buds will start to grow, and you will be able to determine the sex of the growing plant.
-A few reminders needed for this stage are the following; avoid pruning the plants, get to know the buds, and give your plants the necessary vitamins and nutrients needed for growth.
+A few reminders needed for this stage are avoiding pruning the plants, getting to know the buds, and giving your plants the necessary vitamins and nutrients required for growth.
 Once these buds reach maturity, they are now ready for harvest.

 Marijuana vegetative stage – Why is it important and crucial?

-There is also one trick called ‘training’.
-Training the plants means bodily shaping the plants to grow more buds that would result in the increase of yield.
-The point of training plants is to make many colas and take advantage of growing marijuana plants indoors where there is lesser light from the sun.
+There is also one trick called ‘training.’
+Training the plants means bodily shaping the plants to grow more buds that would increase yield.
+The point of training plants is to make many colas and grow marijuana plants indoors where there is lesser light from the sun.
 There are three general types of cannabis plant training.
-First is twisting and securing some parts of the plants that cause a little or no physical harm.
+First is twisting and securing some parts of the plants that cause little or no physical harm.
 Second, destroying or cutting some parts of the plant to let it grow the way you desire.
-And lastly, is managing timelines so you can get fast and big yields.
+And lastly is managing timelines so you can get fast and big yields.